 The signals, sent over radio waves, from GNSS satellites have extremely accurate time stamps (and other information) encoded into them.
 This is enabled by the use of incredibly accurate (and very high cost) atomic clocks on board each satellite.
 Once the GNSS receiver has determined its position (and this is a requirement), the GNSS receiver synchronises its internal (much less accurate) clock with the satellite clocks.
 By maintaining that synchronisation, the GNSS receiver clock is then considered to have a very accurate timing source.
 Many industries now rely heavily on these highly accurate GNSS receiver-based clocks including banks, stock exchanges, telecommunications companies and electricity suppliers.

-How GNSS is used to attain absolute position
+How Global Satellite Navigation System (GNSS) is used to attain absolute position

 Using GNSS constellations to determine position is based on the principle of trilateration.
 Trilateration differs from triangulation in that it uses the direct measurement of distance from multiple points to determine a location, whereas triangulation measures the angles from fixed points that converge to determine a location.
 A GNSS receiver uses trilateration to calculate its location on Earth, based on the distance of the receiver from multiple satellites.